jntushar/data-structures/Binary Tree/README.md

 ### Binary Tree
-- In Binary Tree each node zero, one or two child nodes
+- In Binary Tree each node has zero, one or two child nodes

 ### Traversal Techniques
 - In-order Traversal